Hierarchical Latent Structure Learning through Online Inference: Methods

 \subsection{Flat latent-cause model}

-In the flat latent cause model, observations are grouped using a Bayesian nonparametric clustering formalism, with clusters commonly interpreted as ``latent causes'' that generate the observations. \cite{gershman_context_2010}.
+In the flat latent-cause model, observations are grouped using a Bayesian nonparametric clustering formalism, with clusters commonly interpreted as ``latent causes'' that generate the observations \cite{gershman_context_2010}.
 On each trial, the model evaluates whether the current observation is better explained by an existing cluster or by introducing a new one.

 \paragraph{Prior over cluster assignments}